 This course is an analysis of the physics of flight, including the application of basic aerodynamics to the wing and airfoil; the analysis of lift and drag components relative to the wing platform and airplane performance; application of aerodynamic effect of turbo jet engines; and the principles of propulsion.
 3-0-3

 This course provides the student with a detailed introduction to aspects of aviation safety and the associated components of pilot psychology, human factors, aircraft technology and aero-medical physiology.
 Emphasis will be on resource management in single pilot and multi-crew member operations.
 Human Factors in Aviation is designed for the advanced pilot, air traffic control, and aerospace management student to recognize the degree of importance human factors play in the aviation industry.
 In order to obtain this focus, a detailed study, through a series of lectures, will map out the error chains that result in most accidents/incidents.
 Special emphasis will be placed upon psychology.
 Prerequisite:AVIP139 and AVIP238.
 3-0-3

 Actual flight training from a FAA approved fixed base operator that is required to pass the FAA Multi-Engine Pilot – Airplane rating (no limitations) is performed.
 All flight time is given in modern twin engine aircraft and is designed to give the advanced pilots greater depth of aircraft experience.
-A minimum of 20 hours of instruction is provided, including 10 hours of dual flight and 10 hours of oral instruction and briefing.
-Prerequisite: As required by FAA approved fixed base operator.
+Prerequisites: AVIP126, AVIP232, and AVIP231.
 0-2-1